markizano/ytffmpeg/fintech/programming/programming-basics/readme.md

 button.
 Not only does it help the channel but it also helps the search results when others ask questions that were answered here.

-# Fundamentals
+## Fundamentals
 Understanding the fundamentals of programming.
 By the end of this video, you should have a fairly basic handle on the fundamentals of programming.
 It might take a watch or two for it to fully sink in because I did pack a ton of data into this video.
-However, you'll enjoy using this as a great springboard for some of my videos coming out on how to program, so subscribe if you want to continue this journey to become a professional engineer!
+You'll enjoy using this as a great springboard for some of my videos coming out on how to program, so subscribe if you want to continue this journey to become a professional engineer!